phaserjs/phaser/README.md

 ### API Documentation

 1. Go to https://photonstorm.github.io/phaser3-docs/index.html to read the docs online.
-You can view a [list of all Classes](https://photonstorm.github.io/phaser3-docs/list_class.html) or you may wish to browse the [Namespaces list](https://photonstorm.github.io/phaser3-docs/list_namespace.html) instead.
+Use the drop-down menus at the top to navigate the name spaces, classes and Game Objects lists.
 If you wish to run the docs locally you can ...
 2. Checkout the [phaser3-docs](https://github.com/photonstorm/phaser3-docs) repository and then read the documentation by pointing your browser to the local `docs/` folder, and again selecting from the Classes or Namespaces links at the top of the page.

 The documentation for Phaser 3 is an on-going project.
 Please help us by searching the Phaser code for any instance of the string `[description]` and then replacing it with some documentation.